compendia/docs/docs/guide/index.md

 * **Contributing to databases:** Validators may **reward** people for contributing to their databases.
 Check out their descriptions to find out what you can do for a validator to get paid BIND.

-* **Using Compendia APIs with your app:** Some validators and organizations are granting BIND to developers who will build or extend apps and websites that integrate with Compendia's APIs.
+* **Using Compendia Databases with your app:** Some validators are planning to grant BIND to developers who will build or extend apps and websites that integrate with Compendia's databases.
 You can join the [Telegram](https://t.me/Compendia) to present your app.

 * **Running a validator:** As a validator you can earn block rewards consistently.
 The top 47 validators earn 3.90 BIND per forged block, and the top 5 earn 4.84 BIND.
 An active validator forges one block approximately every 5 minutes.